 When browsing for great fabric for a seasonal table runner, we often find ourselves in the home décor category because of the bold designs and striking colors you can find there.
-These traditionally heavier fabrics are where most people turn for larger projects, such as curtain panels or upholstered items, so the motifs tend to be bigger and the tones more dramatic.
+These traditionally heavier fabrics are where most people turn for larger projects, such as curtain panels or upholstered items, because the motifs tend to be bigger and the tones more dramatic.
 Not only is it beautiful fabric, it’s also often thicker, tougher, and more durable.
 Batting is usually necessary with runners made of standard quilting weight cottons in order to protect the tabletop from hot or wet dishes.
 But with this fabric, two simple layers provide plenty of protection… unless, of course, you plan on serving sizzling fajitas at the table for your holiday dinner!

 To figure the correct length to fit your table and the yardage needed, measure the table then add 6″ – 8″ for a 3″ – 4″ drop at each end; the ruffles will add another 10″ to each drop.
 Our table was 64″ in length.
 To that we added 8″ for a 4″ drop on each end for a length of 72″ total.
 The seam allowances will take up a minimal amount so don’t stress about that in your figuring.

 You’re not quite done yet, because the centering of your fabric’s motif is essential to this design.
 In our sample, we needed 72″ of yardage (64″ of table + 8″ for the drop) PLUS the measurement of ONE motif repeat.
 If you shop online, look for a ruler next to the fabric swatch so you can easily figure the motif size.
 If shopping in store, bring a mini tape measure with you.
-Our motif was approximately 12″.
+Our main motif was approximately 12″.
 So, we needed 72″ + 12″ or 84″.
 We rounded up a bit and went with 2⅜ yards (85½”).
 Most home décor fabrics are quite wide (ours was 54″), so width will not be a problem when cutting your two long rectangles.
 You might even have fabric left over for other projects… yay!